Easter egg painting with a twist

 Rinse the empty shell thoroughly with warm water and dish soap, then let it dry.

 For a lighter, cleaner look: rub the shell with a mix of lemon juice and baking powder.
-It smooths and brightens the surface — perfect for painting.
+It smooths and brightens the surface — perfect for painting Easter eggs.

 Alternatively, you can simply rinse the egg in a 1:1 mix of vinegar and water.